 How much real estate does the Trump Organization own?

 The Trump Organization is a privately-held company that has as many as 500 different subsidiaries.
-It is believed that New York City real estate makes up a large percentage of the company’s assets, but getting any hard numbers on Trump Org is notoriously difficult.
+It is believed that New York City real estate makes up a large percentage of the company’s assets, but getting any hard numbers on Trump Org is notoriously tricky.
 Current estimates show that Trump Org holds up to $3.5 billion in New York City real estate, but it is not clear that these numbers are accurate or whether they are offset by large loans.
 It is also almost impossible to trust any of the claims made by Trump Org.

 For example, Trump Org has repeatedly reported over the years to Crain’s New York Business that it had $9.5 billion in revenue per year.
-Every year, Crain’s publishes an issue that ranks the largest private businesses in New York state and it has consistently ranked Trump Org in the top five.
+Every year, Crain’s publishes an issue that ranks the largest private businesses in New York state, and it has consistently ranked Trump Org in the top five.
 The number provided by Trump (perhaps unsurprisingly) slightly exceeds the amount of revenue by $200 million of a former competitor in casino business – MGM Casinos and Resorts.

 In November 2017, Crain’s revised its estimates of revenues after it realized that Trump Org had been lying about its revenues for years.
 Trump Org overstated its earnings by $8.9 billion per year.
 Crain’s used Donald Trump’s own federal filings claim for Trump Org to learn that it only generated between $600 to $700 million a year.